jdasfd/withncbi_note/note/Pseudomonas.md

     tsv-filter -H --istr-not-in-fld 2:" DUF" |
     tsv-filter --ge 3:$COUNT \
     > STRAINS/universal.tsv
+# using tsv-filter to exclude those unknown proteins, meanwhile keep those proteins more than 12 strains existed
+# --ge 3:$COUNT: means to get those genes with 1 or more copies in each strains

 # All other strains should have only 1 family member
 cp STRAINS/universal.tsv STRAINS/family-1.tsv